Dog Hot Spot Healing Stages Explained

 Now, step by step, each phase unfolds—from that very first instant when an itchy patch shows up, continuing through every stage of recovery, until fresh fur starts to grow back and a soothing sense of relief returns to their skin.

-Interrupt the licking immediately.
-Use an e-collar (cone), bandage, or soft inflatable collar.
+• Stop licking right away.
+Use an e-collar (cone), bandage, or soft inflatable collar to prevent further irritation.

 Stage 2: Open Sore and Bacterial Infection (Days 2–4)